RepoDynamics/PyPackIT/docs/website/source/manual/control/structure/index.md

 :::{admonition} JSONPath Syntax
 :class: note dropdown

 JSONPath is a query language that defines a string syntax for selecting a subset of a data structure.
-It was originally designed for JSON data, but can also used with other data serialization formats like YAML.
+It was originally designed for JSON data, but can also be used with other data serialization formats like YAML.
-The root of the data structure (in our case, the control center's top-level mapping) is represented by the `$` symbol, mapping keys are accessed using the dot (`.`) notation, and sequences are accessed using square brackets (`[]`) with an index.
+In JSONPath, the root of the data structure
+(in our case, the control center's top-level mapping) is represented by the `$` symbol, mapping keys are accessed using the dot (`.`) notation, and sequences are accessed using square brackets (`[]`) with an index.